-Driven by an energetic crown price, the UAE is building bases far beyond its borders
+Driven by an energetic crown price, the United Arab Emirates (UAE), also known as Gulf’s “Little Sparta” is building bases far beyond its borders

 Berbera, Somaliland – TUCKED away behind rows of tin shacks and unkempt acacia trees, a cluster of tumbledown villas, mosques and a synagogue conjures up the grandeur of a port that once marked the southern tip of the Ottoman Empire.
 “Berbera is the true key of the Red Sea, the center of east African traffic, and the only safe place for shipping upon the western Eritrean shore,” wrote Richard Burton, a British traveler, in 1855.
 “Occupation [by the British]…has been advised for many reasons.”

 After the British came the Russians and in the 1980s NASA, America’s space agency, which wanted its runway, one of Africa’s longest, as an emergency stop for its space shuttle.
 Now the United Arab Emirates (UAE) is Berbera’s latest arriviste.
 On March 1st DP World, a port operator based in Dubai, began working from Berbera’s beachside hotel.
 Officials put little Emirati flags on their desks, and refined plans to turn a harbor serving the breakaway republic of Somaliland into a gateway to the 100m people of one of Africa’s fastest-growing economies, Ethiopia.
 Three weeks later the UAE unveiled another deal for a 25-year lease of air and naval bases alongside.
 The agreement, rejoiced a Somaliland minister in the hotel café, amounted to the first economic recognition of his tiny republic.
 It would fill the government’s coffers, and bolster its fledgling army.
 Businessmen sat at his table discussing solar power stations, rocketing land prices and plans for a Kempinski hotel.